Crisis Counseling (97.032)

 Appeals

-For immediate services grants, the State may appeal the Regional Director's decision in writing within 60 days of the date of notification of the application decision.
-The State may further appeal the Regional Director's decision to the Deputy Associate Director of the Response and Recovery Directorate.
+Immediate Services Program - The State may appeal the Regional Administrator's decision in writing within 60 days of the date of notification of the application decision.
+The State may further appeal the Regional Administrator's decision to the Assistant Administrator, Recovery, within 60 days of the date of the Regional Administrator's notification of the application decision.
+Regular Services Program - The State may appeal FEMA's decision in writing within 60 days of the date of notification of the decision.

 Renewals